A Simple Research Plan for Executive Job Search Success, Part 5 of 5

 One note: Some companies with large online application systems will require applicants at every level to apply through their online application systems, regardless of their networking strategies.
 Make sure that you follow the policies of each company that you are targeting.

-Your Plan: Step 2.
-Work with recruiters.
-20% of your job search effort.
+2. Engage with recruiters: 20% of your job search effort.

 Strictly speaking, you, as an executive in job search, do not work with recruiters.
 Recruiters work with companies, which hire them to fill key positions.
 The “talent,” in this case, you as the applicant, is almost tangential to the process, which is dictated by the flow of dollars.